bikematrix/documentation/docs/multilingual.md

-# Multilingual Support in the Bike Matrix Shopify app and SDK
+# Multilingual Support

-Bike Matrix provides seamless multilingual support based on the `lang` attribute in the HTML on your website.
+Bike Matrix provides seamless multilingual support in the Shopify app and SDK based on the `lang` attribute in the HTML on your website.
 By setting the appropriate language code (and optional country code), the SDK will automatically display content in the desired language.

 ## Supported Languages